- Benefits of good nutrition during cancer treatment

 Most eating-related side effects of cancer treatments go away after treatment ends.
 Sometimes side effects like poor appetite, dry mouth, change in taste or smell, trouble swallowing, or weight changes last for some time.
 If this happens to you, talk to your health care team and work out a plan to deal with the problem.

 As you begin to feel better, you may have questions about eating a healthy diet.
 Just as you wanted to go into treatment with the best nutrient stores that your diet could give you, you’ll want to do the best for yourself at this important time, too.
 Eating well will help you regain your strength, rebuild tissue, and feel better overall.

 Tips for healthy eating after cancer

 - Check with your doctor for any food or diet restrictions.

 - Ask your dietitian to help you create a nutritious, balanced eating plan.

 - Choose a variety of foods from all the food groups.
-Try to eat at least 2½ cups a day of fruits and vegetables, including citrus fruits and dark-green and deep-yellow vegetables.
+Try to eat at least 2½ cups of fruits and vegetables each day; include citrus fruits and dark-green and deep-yellow vegetables.

 - Eat plenty of high-fiber foods, like whole-grain breads and cereals.